 Last but not least is Sukang Bignay—Bignay Vinegar—a specialty vinegar crafted from bignay fruit, small reddish berries native to my homeland—the Philippines.
 With its deep red color and a flavor that’s tart yet slightly sweet—with hints of berries and blossoms—it’s a versatile addition to any pantry.
 Imagine it enhancing dipping sauces, salad dressings or even acting as a base for cocktails.

 Now bear in mind: These fruit vinegars aren’t quite as common as some other vinegars you might be used to.
 Their availability can vary depending on where you are and who’s making them.
-But for those of us with a taste for adventure in the kitchen, they open up a world of exciting possibilities, inviting us to delve into the diverse universe of Filipino vinegars.
+But for those of us with a taste for adventure in the kitchen, they open up a world of exciting possibilities, inviting us to examine the diverse universe of Filipino vinegars.

 Culinary Applications of Filipino Vinegars